darkixion/pg_rep_test/README.md

 pg_rep_test
 ===========

-A tool to assist with setting up replication for testing
+A tool to assist with setting up replication in PostgreSQL 9.1+ for the purposes of testing or demonstration.

 	Usage:
 	  pg_rep_test [OPTION]